Serviam-Care-Network/seniorvu-sdk/README.md

 ## Committing changes

 Make sure you run `npm run build` and `npm run toc` before committing changes.
-A pre-commit hook helps.
+A [pre-commit hook](https://gist.github.com/c0bra/8f631ba440f021def5bd0d803713ecc7) helps.

 ## Testing

+*NOTE:* the tests run against the transpiled version, so if you use ava manually be sure that your changes are transpiled.

 Run `npm run test` to run tests with XO and ava.